Digital Twin Channel for 6G: Concepts, Architectures and Potential Applications: Applications

 \subsubsection{Immersive Communication}

 Compared to communication with two-dimensional (2D) images on a flat screen, immersive communication is expected to provide 3D stereoscopic images with audio-haptic information, which imposes demanding requirements on data transmission and reliability.
-For these scenarios, DTC can predict link conditions in advance, such as path loss and propagation blockages, based on the collected multi-modal information.
-As showcased in Fig. \ref{fig_4}, we design an environment features-based path loss prediction method for DTC \cite{sun2022environment1}.
-Compared to the conventional convolutional neural network (CNN) and artificial neural network (ANN) methods, it presents more accurate prediction results.
-With the predicted link condition, DTC can provide intelligent decisions for immersive device operation to facilitate proactive adaption to various harsh channel conditions, thereby ensuring satisfactory data rates, network capacity, and user experiences.
+In these scenarios, DTC can be employed to predict link conditions in advance, such as path loss and communication disruptions.
+Based on the predicted link conditions and decision assistance from DTC, the immersive device can proactively adapt to various harsh channel conditions and ensure satisfactory data rates, network capacity, and user experiences.
+For this target, we designed an environment features-based path loss prediction method for DTC \cite{sun2022environment1}.
+Compared to the image-based conventional convolutional neural network (CNN) and raw data-based artificial neural network (ANN) methods, the proposed method is implemented with low-dimensional environment features such as blockage and scatter volume.
+This prediction method not only reduces the requirements for data and sensing hardware but also requires less computing time \cite{sun2022environment1}.
+Furthermore, as depicted in Fig. \ref{fig_4}, our method demonstrates more than $1$ dB performance improvement at an $80\%$ Cumulative Distribution Function (CDF) point compared to conventional methods.
+The prediction error is defined as the Root Mean Squared Error (RMSE) between the predicted results and the ground truth, both expressed in dB form.